Robust Instance Optimal Phase-Only Compressed Sensing: Introduction

-PO-CS was initially considered as a natural extension of 1-bit compressed sensing\footnote{This concerns the recovery of $\bx\in\Sigma^{n,*}_s$ from $\by=\sign(\bA\bx)$ with real sensing matrix $\bA\in \mathbb{R}^{m\times n}.$} \cite{boufounos2013angle,boufounos2013sparse} and was recently revisited in \cite{feuillen2020ell,chen2023uniform,jacques2021importance,chen2025phase}.
+PO-CS was initially considered as a natural extension of 1-bit compressed sensing\footnote{This concerns the recovery of $\bx\in\Sigma^{n,*}_s$ from $\by=\sign(\bA\bx)$ with real sensing matrix $\bA\in \mathbb{R}^{m\times n}.$ Note that the phase-only measurements~(\ref{eq:po_mea}) take continuous values (on the complex unit circle) and are therefore more informative than 1-bit measurements $\by = \sign(\bA\bx) \in \{-1,1\}^m$.
+This distinction leads to a fundamental difference between the two problems.
+In particular, while 1-bit compressed sensing admits a strictly positive information-theoretic lower bound on the reconstruction error~\cite{jacques2013robust}, exact recovery can often be achieved in phase-only compressed sensing.} \cite{boufounos2013angle,boufounos2013sparse} and was recently revisited in \cite{feuillen2020ell,chen2023uniform,jacques2021importance,chen2025phase}.
 Exact reconstruction was observed experimentally in \cite{boufounos2013sparse} and theoretically proved very recently by Jacques and Feuillen \cite{jacques2021importance} who proposed to recast PO-CS as a linear compressed sensing problem.
 We proceed to introduce this linearization approach under the noiseless setting $\breve{\bz}=\bz$.
 Since $\breve{\bz}=\sign(\bPhi\bx)$ implies that the entries of $\diag(\breve{\bz}^*)\bPhi \bx$ are non-negative real numbers, the phases give the linear measurements where we use $\Re$ and $\Im$ to denote the real part and imaginary part, $\breve{\bz}^*$ to denote the conjugate transpose of $\breve{\bz}$, and $\diag(\ba)$ to denote the diagonal matrix with diagonal $\ba$.
 Since (\ref{eq:linearmea}) does not contain any information on $\|\bx\|_2$, we note that $\Re(\breve{\bz}^*\bPhi\bx)=\|\bPhi\bx\|_1$ and further enforce an additional measurement

 with $\kappa = \sqrt{\frac{\pi}{2}}$ to specify the norm of the desired signal.
 (The value of $\kappa$ here is non-essential but chosen to facilitate subsequent analysis.)
 Combining (\ref{eq:linearmea}) and (\ref{eq:virtualmea}), we arrive at the {\it linear compressed sensing} problem